xtrul/motioncam-player/docs/Converter_Enhancement_Spec.md

-# MotionCam Batcher Enhancement Specification
+# MotionCam Converter Enhancement Specification

-This document describes proposed improvements to the **MotionCam Batcher** addâ€‘on.
-The goal is to achieve feature parity with the export options available in MotionCam Player and to improve overall usability.
+This document describes proposed improvements to the **MotionCam Converter** addâ€‘on.
+The goal is to achieve feature parity with the export options available in MotionCam Converter and to improve overall usability.

 ## 1. Encoding Options (CPU & GPU)